ClarenceKuo/behavior-cloning/README.md

 To capture my own driving behavior, I first played with the simulator to make sure I myself is familiar with the system and can be a good driver.
 Then I started developement cycle:

 1. Record for a few laps
-2. load the previous model wieghts and train
+2. load the previous model weights and train
 3. test run

 During the test run, I found that the car speed in autonomous mode is around 9 miles/hr and in order to make the steering factor aligned well, I recollected my data with speed limited to around 9 miles/her as well.
 In particular, the new collected data contained 2 laps in the middle of the road, 1 lap that contained fixing from wrong direction, and 1 reversed lap.